Tree Family Pinaceae: The Pines, Cedars, Spruce, and Firs

 Olga Bay Larch

-The oldest tree: Sometime around 7542 B.C., a spruce tree started growing on Fulu Mountain in Sweden.
+The oldest tree?
+Sometime around 7542 B.C., a spruce tree started growing on Fulu Mountain in Sweden.
 It is still growing.
-Spruce trees can produce exact clones of each other, and while the currently visible part of the tree is not 9,550 years old, scientists found pieces of wood beneath it that are that old with exactly the same genetic makeup as the above-ground part of the tree.
+Spruce trees can produce exact clones, and while the currently visible part of the tree is not 9,550 years old, scientists found pieces of wood beneath it that are – with exactly the same genetic makeup as the now living above-ground tree.

 Fremd Eastern Hemlock